-The solvent used in the determination of the 'total' percentages of phosphoric acid, potash, and lime was hydrochloric acid sp. gr.
-1.115, 10 grams of the air-dried soil being digested with 100 c.c. of the acid at the temperature of the water bath for 10 hours. † In the estimation of the 'available' constituents, 1 per cent citric acid solution was employed, digesting 100 grams of air-dried soil with 1000 c.c. of the solvent for seven days at room temperature.
+\ The solvent used in the determination of the 'total' percentages of phosphoric acid, potash, and lime was hydrochloric acid sp. gr.
+1115, 10 grams of the air-dried soil being digested with 100 c.c. of the acid at the temperature of the water bath for 10 hours. † In the estimation of the 'available' constituents, 1 per cent citric acid solution was employed, digesting 100 grams of air-dried soil with 1000 c.c. of the solvent for seven days at room temperature, according to the length of the plant-growing season.